jaybrecht/ENPM661-Project3/README.txt

 To run the program, clone this repository, open a new terminal window and type `python Astar_rigid.py`, if you have additional older versions of python installed you may need to run `python3` instead.
 The program will prompt you to enter a start point and goal point, the radius of your robot, and the clearance between your robot and the obstacles.
 If the points are valid and a solution is possible, the program will then show the visualization of the solution.
 This mode treats your robot as a circle with the given radius and expands all of the obstacles by the radius and clearance.

+In our tests, the program usually solves the path in less than 3 seconds, but takes up to 35 minutes to export the visualization/video.

 ## Output